Hillman Avenger: New Zealand

-Unlike British models, all New Zealand Avengers from 1973 onwards had metric instruments.
+All New Zealand Avengers from 1973 onwards had metric instruments.

-Along with the 1971–1979 Vauxhall HC Viva, 1965–1971 FB and FC Victors, and 1976–1981 Vauxhall Chevette ranges, and Austin Allegro, Maxi and Princess, the Avenger was one of several British models to be sold in New Zealand but not Australia.
+Along with the 1971–1979 Vauxhall HC Viva, 1968-1972 FD Victors, and 1976–1981 Vauxhall Chevette ranges, and Austin Allegro, Maxi and Princess, the Avenger was one of several British models to be sold in New Zealand but not Australia.
 The Avenger was planned initially as a Hillman Hunter replacement for Australia but, due to economics of sourcing, the Japanese Mitsubishi Galant was chosen instead by Chrysler Australia for that market, though it was marketed as the 'Chrysler Galant'.
-By contrast in New Zealand, the Avenger, Hunter and Mitsubishi Galant (offered from 1972–1977 in coupe form only) co-existed together in Todd Motors' overall lineup, though the Avenger-sized (but much more cramped inside) Mitsubishi Lancer eventually went into local assembly in 1975.
+By contrast in New Zealand, the Avenger, Hunter and Mitsubishi Galant (offered from 1972–1977, in coupé form only) co-existed together in Todd Motors' overall lineup, though the Avenger-sized (but much more cramped inside) Mitsubishi Lancer eventually went into local assembly in 1975.
+The Avenger was the last car of British origins to be assembled by Todd Motors; in all, 26,500 examples were assembled locally while an additional 2,000 were imported fully built-up.

 South Africa

 The Avenger was assembled and sold in South Africa badged as the Dodge Avenger.
 To satisfy local content rules a locally made 1.6 L Peugeot engine, shared with the locally assembled Peugeot 404, was used.
 The Avenger was available from 1975 until its discontinuation in 1976, when it was renamed as a Chrysler.
 After Chrysler ZA was merged into Sigma Motor Corporation in 1976, the Avenger was soon cancelled to allow SIGMA to free up more production capacity for the Mazda 323.